Reading time: 35 minutes

 2. What is the data you need to collect?

-Honestly speaking, not all organizations know what data to collect right from the get go.
+Honestly, not all organizations know what data to collect right from the start.
 They typically go with “as much as possible.”

-You can always continue to add to the database, with whatever information you receive during the course of your interaction with that lead.
+You can always continue to add to the database with whatever information you receive during your interaction with that lead.

 3. What channels to use?

-Finalizing on what lead generation channels to use and how to use them for segmentation is the next step.
-This is typically informed by your goal and also the kind of data you want to collect.
+The next step is finalizing what lead generation channels to use and how to use them for list segmentation.
+This is typically informed by your goal and the kind of data you want to collect.

-It is also dependent upon your audience behavior.
+It is also dependent upon your audience’s behavior.

 E.g. If you have a large social media followers, using Fb chat-bots make sense!